-This course is an introduction to aspects of the correctional function in criminal justice, including organization, process, procedure, and clients incarcerated and on conditional release.
-(3/0) - CRJ 250 Criminal Justice Internship I 3 SHC This course includes practical experience in a criminal justice or private security setting.
-Prerequisites: Major in Criminal Justice, completion of a minimum of 36 curriculum hours, minimum 2.0 GPA and an acceptable criminal background check.
-(1/6)
+This course includes practical experience in a criminal justice or private security setting.
+Prerequisites: Major in Criminal Justice, completion of a minimum of 36 curriculum hours, minimum 2.0 GPA and an acceptable criminal background check. $\left(1/6\right)$